-Complete Eligibility Checklist 0A (P6\ELIG0A)
+Complete Eligibility Checklist 0A (P6 ELIG0A)

 Participants who are well-controlled and who are taking low-dose ICS (equivalent of BDP 80-240 mcg/day), intermittent ICS (<5 days/week), intermittent ICS/LABA (<5 days/week) or LTRA may be withdrawn from their asthma controller medication prior to enrollment into the Run-in.
 Visit 0A assesses the participant's eligibility for the Supervised Washout and also screens for Visit 1 eligibility.
-If the participant meets all of the eligibility criteria on SIENA Eligibility Checklist 0A (P6\ELIG0A), the participant will either undergo a 1-Step or 2-Step Washout.
+If the participant meets all of the eligibility criteria on SIENA Eligibility Checklist 0A (P6\ELIGOA), the participant will either undergo a 1-Step or 2-Step Washout.
 Participants on low-dose ICS whose dose can be halved, adhering to the standard recommended BID or QD dosing schedule (i.e., BID for all except mometasone which may be BID or QD), will enter the 2-Step Washout.
 In the 2-Step Washout, the participant's current ICS dose will be cut in half, the participant will be given a spirotel®, and will return to the clinic in two weeks for Visit 0B.
 Participants on low-dose ICS that cannot be halved, intermittent ICS, intermittent ICS/LABA or LTRA will enter the 1-Step Washout.
-In the 1-Step Washout, the participant will be given a spirotel®, and will return to the clinic in spirotel®, and will return to the clinic aspirotel®, and will return to the clinic in the participant will be given a spirotel®, and will return to the clinic in the participant will be given a spirotel®, and will return to the clinic in the participant will be given a spirotel®, and will return to the clinic in the participant will be given a spirotel®, and will return to the clinic in the spirotel®, and will return to the clinic in the spirotel®, and will return to the clinic in three weeks for Visit 1.
+In the 1-Step Washout, the participant's medication will be discontinued, the participant will be given a spirotel®, and will return to the clinic in three weeks for Visit 1.